threesisterss/three-sisters/content/products/ramadan-eid-banner.md

   description: Product
   title: Product
 ---
 Get your banner today!
-This banner set is the perfect piece to decorate your home, just waiting for your paint finishes to go with your theme.
-A perfect project for the whole family.
+This banner set is the perfect piece to decorate your home.
+Paint the banner to go with your home/ theme, this makes a perfect project for the whole family!

 Letters can be used individually or paired with each other.
-Included letters spell out 'Ramadan’, 'Eid' & ‘Mubarak’.
+Set spells out 'Ramadan’, 'Eid' & ‘Mubarak’.

 Product is sold unpainted.